Tuesday, October 3, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Firmware updates, or the lack thereof, should not be used as a decisive factor in getting or getting rid of a router.

 The lack of firmware updates also doesn’t mean the router is no longer supported.
-That’s case by case.
-And many routers work fine when declared out of support by the vendor.
+That’s a case-by-case decision.
+Many routers work fine even when the vendor declares them out of support.
 (You don’t need to get a new car just because the model you’re driving is no longer in production.)

 Again, security is about nuance.
-Just because a router no longer has firmware updates doesn’t necessarily mean it’s time to replace it.
+Just because a router no longer has firmware updates doesn’t necessarily mean it needs to be replaced.
+But if you want to be sure, security is always a good excuse for getting new devices.

-I wrote about broadband in detail in this post on Gigabit Intenet, but the table below breaks down the Wi-Fi standard applicable to certain Internet speeds.
+That’s if you want to enjoy the new speed.
+If you only want to have a connection fast enough for the application at hand, in most cases, upgrading is still unnecessary.
+I wrote about broadband in detail in this post on Gigabit Internet, but the table below breaks down the Wi-Fi standard applicable to certain Internet speeds.

-Broadband SpeedApplicable Wi-Fi Standard for a Single Broadcaster
+Broadband SpeedMinimum Wi-Fi Standard to Consider for a Single Broadcaster

 (Router / Access Point)